1983 Chevrolet Camaro Z28 hatchback coupe

 “Elegance With a Technical Touch.”

-1986 was the last model year for the Berlinetta semi-luxury version of Chevrolet’s Camaro, and they were by far the rarest of the three Camaros types available.
+1986 was the last model year for the Berlinetta semi-luxury version of Chevrolet’s Camaro, and they were by far the rarest of the three Camaro types available.
 With only 4,579 Berlinettas built in 1986, Chevrolet sold more than eleven times as many IROC-Zs alone.
-There were few changes for the 1986 Berlinetta—among them the appearance of the federally mounted center high mounted stop lamp, new colors, updated interiors, and a new automatic closure for the large and heavy rear hatch.
+There were few changes for the 1986 Berlinetta—among them the appearance of the federally mounted center high-mounted stop lamp, new colors, updated interiors, and a new automatic closure for the large and heavy rear hatch.

-Fuel economy with the base powertrain combination was 17 city/26 highway by the standards of the day (15/24 by modern standards).
+Fuel economy with the base powertrain combination was 17 city/26 highway by the day’s standards (15/24 by modern measures).
 Moving up to the V8 dropped mileage ratings only slightly—to 17/25, and reduced the 0-60 mph time to a respectable 9 seconds in a car that weighed approximately 3,065 pounds.
 With a 16.2-gallon fuel tank (for some reason 0.7 gallons larger than with the V6), a V8 Berlinetta owner could expect a range of 275 to 305 miles with a 10% fuel reserve.

-According to Hagerty’s valuation tools, all the money for a 1986 Berlinetta in (rare) #1/Concours condition is $13,400, with a more normal #3/Good condition car going for $6,200.
-In general, third-generation Camaros have good club support and are often available in the Hemmings Motor News classifieds and eBay Motors.
-However, Berlinettas of any year (Chevrolet first brought them to market in 1979) are rare—though a couple showed up at auction in early 2019.
-There was a Bright Red 1984 Berlinetta with tan cloth seats, a V8, and 34,000 miles available for sale in Hemmings for $11,000 when I last checked in February 2019.
+According to Hagerty’s valuation tools, a 1986 Berlinetta with the LG4 in (rare) #1/Concours condition is $21,900, with a more normal #3/Good condition car going for $6,100.
+Third-generation Camaros generally have good club support and are often available in the Hemmings Motor News classifieds, on eBay Motors, and on Bring a Trailer.
+However, Berlinettas of any year (Chevrolet first brought them to market in 1979) are relatively rare.
+As I update this blog post in August 2025, there is a Medium Gray Metallic 1986 Berlinetta with gray cloth seats, the V8, and 29,000 miles available for sale on Hemmings, asking $17,900.

 Make mine Black, please.